 The main problem with focus groups is that they are a remnant of a time when getting eight people in the same room was the only way you could get data about your consumers.

-In today’s world, where we can measure user behavior more precisely than ever, relying only on focus groups is like digging a tunnel with a shovel because you can’t be bothered to learn how boring machines work.
+In today’s world, where we can measure user behavior more precisely than ever, relying solely only on focus groups is ineffective.
+It’s like digging a tunnel with a shovel because you can’t be bothered to learn how boring machines work.

-Research also shows that individuals often respond differently when they are a part of a focus group, telling marketers what they think they want to hear because they want to present a better version of themselves.
+Research also shows that individuals often respond differently when they are a part of a focus group.
+They tend to tell marketers what they think they want to hear because they want to present a better version of themselves.

-Tina Odom, a shopper-marketing team leader for Unilever, said at a conference that moms told researchers that they are most likely to feed their child a healthy product, when the company’s best sellers were, in fact, high-calorie snack foods.
+For example, Tina Odom, a shopper-marketing team leader for Unilever, said at a conference that moms told researchers that they are most likely to feed their child a healthy product.
+Funny thing is that the company’s best sellers were, in fact, high-calorie snack foods.

 So why hasn’t the industry switched to something else?
 Is there anything that can provide, and even surpass, the quality of results you are getting from focus groups?

 Of course there is.
-It’s 2017, and technology is well ahead of the practice of getting a group of people in a room to ask them a predefined set of questions about your brand.
+It’s 2022, and technology is well ahead of the practice of getting a group of people in a room to ask them a predefined set of questions.

 The new way to look for consumer insight is both affordable to smaller companies, easier to implement, and gives better results.
 This type of insight can be achieved through social listening.

-Social listening tools collect and analyse public opinion, helping brands around the world make better business decisions based on raw, uninfluenced customer feedback.
+Social listening tools collect and analyse public opinion.
+They help brands around the world make better business decisions based on raw, uninfluenced customer feedback.

 Here are the three reasons why social listening should become the next pillar of your market research strategy.